mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

-User has the option to employ an alternative method for adding groups of measurements, utilizing functions that add measurements individually.
+Users have the option to employ an alternative method for adding groups of measurements, utilizing functions that add measurements individually.
 This approach may offer a more straightforward process.
 For example, to add wattmeters similarly to the procedure outlined above, we can employ the following:
 ```@example addDeviceGroups
 Pᵢ = analysis.power.injection.active
 for (label, index) in system.bus.label